Drinfeld's lemma for perfectoid spaces and overconvergence of multivariate $(\varphi, \Gamma)$-modules

 Our workaround for the preceding issue is given by the following statement, whose proof we defer to Subsection~\ref{subsec:H0 of Y}. \begin{prop}[see \thref{o-plus-of-Y}] The natural map $R^\circ \to H^0(Y, \calO^+)$ is injective and almost surjective (that is, its cokernel is killed by $(\bar{\pi}_1 \cdots \bar{\pi}_n)^{p^{-m}}$ for all nonnegative integers $m$). \end{prop}

 \begin{cor} We have

-\end{cor} \begin{pf} Any element of $R^{\varphi_\Delta}$ maps to a $\varphi_\Delta$-invariant idempotent on $Y$.
+\end{cor} \begin{pf} Any element of $R^{\varphi_\Delta}$ maps to a $\varphi_\Delta$-invariant locally constant function $|Y| \to \F_p$.
 By \thref{prop-X-within-Spa-R}, if such an element were not in $\F_p$, then it would imply the existence of a disconnection of $X/\Phi$, which would contradict \thref{Drinfelds-Lemma}. \end{pf}

 Let $Z$ be the diamond corresponding to the adic space $Y \times_{\Spa(R, R^\circ)} \Spa(S, S^\circ)$.
 The set $V := Z \times_X \bar{x}$ carries an action of $\pfg(X/\Phi, \bar{x}) \simeq G_{F_\Delta}$, by definition, and in fact we can say more: